iScsc/ProceduralGen/README.md

 # ProceduralGen
 A small project about generating some maps procedurally

-Here is an example of the result for now.
+Here is an example of the result for now:

 ![](example.gif)